-- If you bring the gun to a school or college of any kind, don’t carry the gun on you.
+- If you bring a gun to a school or college of any kind, don’t carry the gun on you.
 It must be in a closed glove compartment, closed console, closed trunk, or in a closed container secured by an integral fastener and transported in the luggage compartment of the vehicle.

 Any person may carry a concealable weapon from their automobile to a hotel room that person has rented.

 Can I Carry My Handgun in My Car in South Carolina?